crate/cloud-tutorials/docs/sign-up.rst

 As an organization administrator, you can also manage other CrateDB Cloud users as well as launch CrateDB Cloud clusters and other CrateDB Cloud products.

-We currently support four signup methods: using an account at Google, Github, or Microsoft, and making a separate username and password supported by Amazon Cognito.
+We currently support four signup methods: using an account at Github, Google or Microsoft, and making a separate username and password supported by Amazon Cognito.